Measure would end statute of limitations for rape

 According to the Rape Abuse and Incest National Network, only a half dozen states have no statute of limitations for felony sex crimes.

-Last year, Georgia enacted a law requiring the storage of rape kits for up to fifty years.
+Last year, Georgia enacted a law requiring the storage of rape kits for up to 50 years.
 Rape kits are used to gather and store DNA evidence from sexual assault victims.

 "I think (the bill) is a logical extension of that," Burdges said.
 "We owe it to the victims."